syseleven/grav-docs-metakube/pages/01.metakube/01.release-notes/default.en.md

 ---
 ### January 2020

+* In the Add-On [Cluster Monitoring Stack](../../03.addons/03.metakube-monitoring/default.en.md) Prometheus has been updated to version [2.15.2](https://github.com/prometheus/prometheus/releases/tag/v2.15.2)

 #### 2020-01-07

 * The CoreDNS configuration in a MetaKube cluster can now be [extended with a ConfigMap](../../02.documentation/15.dns/default.en.md)